Skip to main content

 Frequently Asked Questions

-- How much does a Putney kitchen extension cost?
+What does a Putney kitchen extension involve?

-- Deep rear extensions of 5-6 metres on Edwardian houses (the most common Putney project) run £65,000-£100,000 including foundations, structural steel, full-width glazing, electrics, plumbing, and finishes.
-Wraparound extensions on wider properties run £80,000-£130,000.
-Mansion flat kitchen renovations with internal load-bearing wall removal run £30,000-£60,000.
-Flood Risk Assessment for properties near the Thames adds £600-£1,200.
-Build Over Agreement with Thames Water adds £317 plus CCTV survey.
-Section 20 consultation and Licence to Alter on mansion flats add £1,500-£3,500 in coordination and structural calculations.
+Deep rear extensions of 5-6 metres on Edwardian houses are the most common Putney project, covering foundations, structural steel, full-width glazing, electrics, plumbing, and finishes.
+Wraparound extensions suit the wider properties around Putney Heath.
+Mansion flat kitchen renovations centre on internal load-bearing wall removal to open up a separate kitchen and reception.
+Properties near the Thames may need a Flood Risk Assessment, and where the extension sits over a public sewer we arrange a Build Over Agreement with Thames Water including the CCTV survey.
+Section 20 consultation and Licence to Alter coordination apply on mansion flats.
 Larger Home Extension prior approval adds 8 weeks lead time.
-Fixed-price contract before any work starts.
+Fixed price confirmed after a free site visit, before any work starts.

-- Do I need freeholder consent for a kitchen alteration in a Putney mansion flat?
+Do I need freeholder consent for a kitchen alteration in a Putney mansion flat?

-- Almost always yes.
+Almost always yes.
 Most Putney mansion block leases include a Licence to Alter requirement for any structural change, which opening up an internal load-bearing wall counts as.
-Where the works exceed cost thresholds set by the Landlord and Tenant Act 1985, Section 20 leaseholder consultation also applies — the freeholder must be given the opportunity to consult other leaseholders before major works proceed.
+Where the works exceed cost thresholds set by the Landlord and Tenant Act 1985, Section 20 leaseholder consultation also applies.
+The freeholder must be given the opportunity to consult other leaseholders before major works proceed.
 Application to the freeholder takes 4-12 weeks depending on the management company and structural engineer's calculations are required for the licence.
 We coordinate the application and licence as part of the project, including liaising with the freeholder's surveyor where the freeholder requires their own structural review.

-- Do I need a Flood Risk Assessment for a Putney extension?
+Do I need a Flood Risk Assessment for a Putney extension?

-- Why hire All Well for a Putney kitchen extension?
+Why hire All Well for a Putney kitchen extension?

 Get a Free Quote for Your Putney Kitchen Extensions